mcfey/Contest-Questions/functional.md

 * Names of any specific files in the project.
 * How you will structure the classes, functions and code in your program.
 * The name of any files or tools that you will use to design the program.

+My program is Tic Tac Toe.
+It is shared through runpython.com.
+The program starts by prompting the user whether they would like to be Xs or Os.
+Once the user responds with one or the other, they are taken to a graphics screen in a new window showing an empty tic tac toe grid.
+The user can click in the grid and one of their shapes will appear in the box that they click in.
+After the user makes their move the computer prints one of their shapes in a different position on the board and the user can make another move.
+This continues until the board is full.